$\Lambda^+_\mathrm{c}$ polarimetry using the dominant hadronic mode: Polarisation sensitivity for Λc⁺ → pK⁻π⁺ decays

 To compute the polarisation sensitivity for the \mbox{$\Lc\to p \Km \pip $} decays, the results of the recent amplitude analysis of this decay in Ref.~\cite{LHCb-PAPER-2022-002} are used.
 The model of Ref.~\cite{LHCb-PAPER-2022-002} is mapped to the conventions used in the present analysis in Appendix~\ref{sec:LHCb.mapping}.
 There are two important differences in our setup.
 First, the decay plane in the $\Lc$ rest frame is oriented using the $K^{**0}$ decay chains as a reference: the sum of the pion and kaon momenta defines the positive $z$~direction and the frame is oriented such that the $x$~component of the pion momentum is positive.
 For the previous analysis, the proton is aligned with the $z$~axis and the $x$~component of the pion momentum is negative, \ie all momenta vectors are rotated by $\pi$ about the $y$~axis.
 Second, the alignment of the decay chains is performed for the helicity state of the proton by matching the rotations as worked out in Ref.~\cite{JPAC:2019ufm} and the alignment rotations are expressed via the Thomas angle (see derivation on p.~215 of Ref.~\cite{Gourgoulhon:2013gua}) for the canonical state of the proton in the model of Ref.~\cite{LHCb-PAPER-2022-002}.
 The couplings are defined to match the two ways of formulating the amplitude.
 The obtained model is validated against the implementation of Ref.~\cite{LHCb-PAPER-2022-002} up to differences in floating-point precision.

-The distribution of the $\vec\alpha$~components is shown in Fig.~\ref{fig:alpha}.
+The distribution of the $\vec\alpha$~components computed using Eq.~\eqref{eq:alpha.def} is shown in Fig.~\ref{fig:alpha}.
+Together with the intensity distribution, the $\vec\alpha$~field gives all information needed to determine the \Lc polarisation in further analyses by means of Eq.~\eqref{eq:master.intensity}.
 The polarimeter vector at the phase-space point given in the Dalitz-plot coordinates, $m^2(\Km\pip)$ and $m^2(\Km p)$, is indicated with an arrow projected onto the \mbox{$xz$~plane}.

 The length of the polarimeter vector, shown by the colour, changes from point to point.
 However, it is greater than $0.5$ for most of the kinematic domain, indicating significant contributions of both parity-conserving and parity-violating currents~\cite{Dedu:2742640}.
 The structures in Fig.~\ref{fig:alpha} are driven by resonances in different subsystems and their interference.
 For the $\Lc$ baryon decaying to a baryon and a (pseudo)scalar, the aligned polarimeter vector points in the same direction as the momentum of one of the two particles.
 The resonance then decays, but this does not influence the direction of the polarimeter vector.
 If the $z$~axis is chosen parallel to the momentum of the resonance of the decay chain, the vector map is homogeneous, \ie the polarimeter vector is the same at every point in the phase space, as shown on the left panel of Fig.~\ref{fig.alignment}.
 For a combination of many decay chains, $\vec\alpha$ is not aligned with any momenta.
 In fact, interference between the decay chains might cause $\alpha_y \neq 0$, meaning that the \mbox{$\vec\alpha$~vector} points out of the momentum plane.